 Still trying to wrap your head around a literary theory or theorist?
 Then this source is for you!

 Reference sources, like encyclopedias, dictionaries, and handbooks, provide great overviews.
 They help researchers contextualize their topics and begin to ask the right questions.
-They also help with generating search terms to use when later searching in research databases.
+They also help with generating search terms to use when later searching for scholarly sources.

 Moreover, reference works contain bibliographies that lead researchers to the most respected secondary and most useful primary sources on a topic.